Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 Besides, these two Philodendron varieties can boost humidity and reduce dry air at home.

-When it comes to selecting one over another, you may find it hard to decide; I understand, let me help you!
+When selecting one over another, you may find it hard to decide; I understand.
+Let me help you!

-If you want to take the species that can grow in a bigger size, you can go with Philodendron Brasil.
-If not, choose Philodendron Rio which has extended variegation comparatively.
+If you want to take the species that can grow bigger, you can go with Philodendron brasil.
+If not, choose Philodendron rio, which has extended variegation comparatively.

 Good luck with your choice!